Switzerland: Country Guide

 - In this beautiful city you can visit Macom, Geneva’s principal Jewish community centre, which offers a sanctuary, a main Jewish library and Le Jardin Kosher restaurant.

-- Zurich is home to nearly half of Switzerland’s estimated 7,000 Jews, according to Europe for Visitors, and it has been a centre for Jewish culture for centuries, so that can be another stop in your itinerary.
+- Zurich is home to nearly half of Switzerland’s estimated 7,000 Jews, according to Europe for Visitors, and it has been a center for Jewish culture for centuries, so that can be another stop in your itinerary.